kyleboyd/books/Uncommon Knowledge/Don't Die On Stage/Don't Die On Stage.md

 ####Rising Stars

 Increasingly, established conferences run ‘Rising Stars’ tracks to give new and upcoming speakers a foot in the door.
 You might not get paid to speak, but the time and effort you put in will prove invaluable.
+They can also prove the first rung on the ladder to other opportunities.

 Where an unconference offers a relatively low stress environment to practice your material, 'Rising Stars' tracks are a little different.

 For the most part, conferences are paid affairs.
 Attendees will very likely have paid to be there and they expect good quality content for their hard-earned money.
 As a result, competition to secure a speaking engagement on a 'Rising Stars' track is often a little more fierce.
+As with anything in life, it's worth putting in the effort, the returns will be well worthwhile.

 Conference organisers spend a considerable amount of their time and energy putting everything together, they will want to ensure that their 'Rising Stars' speakers have what it takes to inform and entertain.

 ----